TBI805/MambaGM/README.md

-This is the Pytorch implementation for MambaFR
+This is the Pytorch implementation for MambaGM

 ### Environment